celinalou92/note-taker/README.md

   * [Questions](#questions)

   ## Installation
     * npm init --y
     * npm install express

   ## Usage
   This project can be used to take notes/reminders

+  * link to deployed site: https://note-taker-24apr21.herokuapp.com/

   ## Contributing
   N/A